openshift-kni/telco-ran-tools/docs/ztp-precaching.md

   disk partition to be mounted in /var/mnt by the var-mnt unit.
 The precache-images service basically calls a script called `extract-ai.sh`.
 Notice that the precache-images must be executed before the `agent.service`, so it means that extracting the Assisted Installer (ai) images is done before the discovery stage starts.
-- The `extract-ai.sh` script basically uncompresses and loads the images required in this stage from the disk partition to the local container storage.
+- The `extract-ai.sh` script uncompresses and loads the images required in this stage from the disk partition to the local container storage.
 Once done, images can be used locally instead of pulled down from a registry.
-The decoded script can be found [here](./resources/extract-ai.sh)
+The decoded script can be found [here](./resources/extract-images.sh)

 > :exclamation: Sometimes you could need to modify the mentioned scripts or include a new ones.
 In such cases you can do so by adding them into the [discovery-beauty ignition template](./resources/discovery-beauty.ign).
 Finally, include